abhaynayar/obsidian/notes/web.md

 - Remember the source and DOM are different.
 Keep an eye out for the devtools.
 - Be aware of double encodings, browsers automatically URL-encode certain things.
 - If the same functionality is available under two different endpoints, test both.
-- For example, image upload while registering and image upload while editing profile.
+- For example, image upload while registering, versus image upload while editing profile.
 - The server might be Windows.
 Don't forget, in case of webshells, you might need different commands.
 - For a newline, somtimes you need CRLF, individual CR or LF might not work: `%0d%0a` (webhacking.kr - 38).
 - Just because a request fails with one method doesn't mean it will fail with a different method.
 Try `PUT` instead of `GET`.